 Polyurethane, a type of polymer, is used to make the majority of foams.
 Also, Polyurethane can either be solid or have an open-cell structure, which is called foam.

-It is made by combining polyols with diisocyanates, both of which are produced from crude oil.
-Various additives are required to create high-quality polyurethane foam products depending on the application.
+It is made by combining polyols with diisocyanates produced from crude oil.
+Depending on the application, various additives are required to create high-quality polyurethane foam products.

 Furthermore, if you’re unfamiliar with polyurethane foams, you may have been introduced to them under a different term, such as polyfoam or simply poly.

-Also, when it comes to mattress comfort layers, this is the most prevalent, and you’ve almost certainly used it when staying at a friend’s house, in a hotel, or even in your own home.
+Also, this is the most prevalent mattress comfort layer, and you’ve almost certainly used it when staying at a friend’s house, in a hotel, or even in your own home.

 It is interesting to note that Polyfoam is physically comparable to memory foam.
 The main difference is that memory foam is manufactured with additional chemicals that cause it to appear to “melt” when you lie down on it.